FFTAI/fftai.github.io/docs/quickstart.md

 !> Upon completion of these steps, your host machine will integrate three system services: `rocs_svr`, `rocs_model`, and `rocs_enable_wifi`, which are configured to automatic startup during system boot.

-5. Power on GR-1 and explore.

-   After completing the above actions, congratulations, you have successfully installed!

-   Now, you can begin your robot experience using our provided SDK or Android APK to control Fourier GR1.
+## Start Development

+Once the initial setup is complete, simply power on the GR-1 and start your Client SDK or Control APP; you're ready to go because the three system services: `rocs_svr`, `rocs_model`, and `rocs_enable_wifi`, are already configured to automatically start during system boot, as mentioned above.

 !> For the use of the Client SDKs, see [Lauching Client SDK](http://localhost:3000/#/quickstart?id=lauching-client-sdk) for details.
 For the use of Control APP, see [Remote Control App User Guide](http://localhost:3000/#/rocsappoperation?id=remote-control-app-user-guide) for reference.